ZNHuang/Gauge/README.md

  \______  /\____|__  /______/  \______  /_______  /
         \/         \/                 \/        \/
 ```
-This is a usage guage build using arduino UNO + "I2C LCD1602" LCD screen.
+This is a usage guage build using arduino UNO (or similar product) + "I2C LCD1602" LCD screen.

 ## How to use